gromacs/releng/docs/releng.rst

   Use the specified MSVC version as the compiler. cuda-X.Y
+  Use the specified CUDA version. opencl-X.Y
-  Use the specified CUDA version. amdappsdk-X.Y
+  Use the specified OpenCL version. amdappsdk-X.Y
-  Use the specified AMD SDK version. armhpc-X.Y
+  Use the specified AMD SDK version.
+Deprecated. armhpc-X.Y
   Use the specified ARM HPC compiler toolchain with the specified version; this sets up the environment for either armclang with the same version or the bundled gcc.